1924 Cadillac *

 1972 Cadillac DeVille *

 As with most luxury car manufactures, the Cadillac division of General Motors lost most of its sales during the Great Depression and that, coupled with a policy to discourage sales to African Americans, was almost its demise.
 However a mechanic by the name of Nick Dreystadt convinced the top brass to repeal the policy and by 1934 sales were back on track - and Dreystadt was promoted to Division Manager!

-Chrome and tail fins became the trend following World War II and once again the Cadillac led the way in ostentation with their resemblance to the rudders of Lockheeds P-38 Lightning.
+Chrome and tail fins became the trend following World War II and once again the Cadillac led the way in ostentation with their now famous tail fins that resemble the rudders of Lockheeds P-38 Lightning.
 In 1949 Motor Trend honored the Cadillac with their first "Car of the Year" award and today Cadillac is one of the oldest brand names in the world.